sitepoint/security_guard_bak/README.md

 ## Usage

+### Executable

+There is an `sguard` command if you intend to use security_guard as a command line tool.
+Please refer to the help option for its usage.

+    sguard -h

 ### Country IPs

 Returns a list of the IPs from given country and IP dictionaries.
 Useful for auditing IPs from higher risk nations.